China's JD.com sees stock jump after swing to third-quarter profit

-(Reuters) - JD.com, China’s second largest e-commerce firm, saw its stock jump 7 percent in after hours trading on Monday after it reported better-than-expected income for the quarter ended in Sept.
+(Reuters) - JD.com, China’s second largest e-commerce firm, saw its stock jump over 7 percent in pre-market trading on Monday after it reported better-than-expected income for the quarter ended in Sept.
 30, due to strong sales.

-JD posted earnings of 0.69 yuan per American depository share, compared with a loss of 0.64 yuan a year earlier.
+JD posted a net profit of 1 billion yuan ($151 million), its highest ever quarterly profit and outstripping analyst estimates of a 213 million yuan loss.

-Revenue for the quarter was 83.8 billion yuan ($12.6 billion), just above analysts’ mean estimate of 83.6 billion according to Thomson Reuters I/B/E/S.
+Revenue for the quarter was 83.8 billion yuan, just above analysts’ mean estimate of 83.6 billion according to Thomson Reuters I/B/E/S.

 Despite strong bottom line results, gross merchandise volume (GMV) growth still dropped to its lowest rate in a year, reflecting a seasonal lull in sales before China’s biggest online sale event, Singles’ Day, which ended on Saturday.